jameshughes89/cs101/site/topics/if-else/if-else.rst

 * The above function ``three_five_divisible`` needs to check if a number is divisible by 3 ``and`` 5
 * This means that there are two conditions we need to check for being ``True``

+    # Example of true
+    # example of false